My first ‘chemistry check’, back in 2004, made me very anxious indeed.

 I was privileged to work with him for over a year as he transitioned into a completely new career.
 Little did he know that I was on a similar journey.

-It took many months, perhaps years, after my first chemistry check meeting to fully occupy my personal stance as a professional coach.
+It took many months, perhaps years, after my first chemistry check meeting to fully occupy my stance as a professional coach.

 It was informed by my mentors, training and experience and is now built around a persistent intention to acknowledge the truth of a situation and to work from that truth towards clarity, resolution and authenticity in role.